 EB-4 visas are reserved for special immigrants such as US foreign service post employees, religious workers, retired employees of international organizations, noncitizen minor wards of the US courts, etc.

-Labour certification is not required for this visa.
-The applicant’s spouse and unmarried children under the age of 21 years may be eligible for admission to the USA only in some instances.
+Labor certification is not required for this visa.
+In some instances, the applicant’s spouse and unmarried children under the age of 21 may be eligible for admission to the USA.

 Employment-Based Immigrant Visa Fifth Preference: EB-5

-Entrepreneurs and foreign investors who invest a minimum of $1.5 million or $8,00,000 in targeted employment areas to develop a new commercial enterprise are eligible for the EB-5 visa.
-The proposed business must also meet other criteria such as generating full-time employment for at least 10 US citizens.
+Entrepreneurs and foreign investors who invest at least $1.5 million or $ 800,000 in targeted employment areas to develop a new commercial enterprise are eligible for the EB-5 visa.
+The proposed business must also meet other criteria, such as generating full-time employment for at least 10 US citizens.